BrokenRegistry/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-11-17 (BR)
+- Fixed the issue of the shipyard limit being unreadable in Spanish.
+(Font size is now dynamic.)

+25-11-07 (BR)
+- Fixed some crash on launch, but may not be stable, uses the previous version if you do not have this issue.

+25-10-20 (BR)
+- When a player select a custom species, the name of the custom species will replace the name of the selected animation species.
+But if the custom species has the same name as another species, and close to the maximum number of opponents is selected, this species name will appears twice.
+To fix this, the default option to keep the MoO1 names will add them to the list instead of replacing the first element.
+And as the human keep their names, I've added for them a new denomination: Pangaean.

 25-10-10 (BR)
 - Opponents panel automation:
   - Reducing the number of opponents will no longer remove those who are out of bounds, so they will reappear when the number increases again.